trivalleycoders-org/events-client/README.md

 ## Server
 - https://github.com/trivalleycoders-org/events-server

-## Use
-We don't have full instructions on loading test/dev data yet.
-However, the collections are available if you know how to load data into MongoDB.
+Full instructions on loading data will be available soon.
+In the meantime, the collections are available if you know how to load data into MongoDB.
 If you want to try the app open an issue marked 'question' and we will will be happy to help.
 Other than that:

 - Install MongoDB locally and run on the default port
 - The data collections are here: https://github.com/trivalleycoders-org/event-doc-and-admin/tree/master/data-collections